-We report the ability of higher eukaryotes to gain un-programmed and new cell function(s) by means of irreversible creation of the chromatin structure plasticity through various generations.
-Following the exclusion of excessively accumulated IgM H- and L-chains in histone deacetylase-2 (HDAC2)-deficient DT40 mutants HDAC2(-/-) as a concrete case, we proposed a universal hypothetic concept on the ability of higher eukaryotic cells to adapt to abnormal and uncomfortable environment changes.
-When higher eukaryotic cells firstly encounter moderate intra- and/or extra-cellular environment change, they newly acquire ability to cope with and/or overcome it by means of irreversible creation of the varied chromatin structure plasticity surrounding proximal 5'-upstream regions of the specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications through various generations.
-Putative environment change recognition receptor/site (ECRR/ECRS) recognizes the new environment change.
-Putative chromatin conformation change complex (4C) machinery irreversibly and separately creates the varied chromatin structure plasticity of proximal 5'-upstream regions of the above-mentioned specific factor and enzyme genes in distinct ways in individual cells of the same type.
-We advance a chromatin conformation change code (4C) theory for a bio-system to gain un-programmed and new cell function(s) by means of irreversible creation of the chromatin structure plasticity by the 4C machinery through various generations, in order to adapt to the new environment change recognized by the ECRR/ECRS.
-The 4C theory is suitable as an explanation for the ways to control development and differentiation of higher eukaryotes.
+When higher eukaryotic cells firstly encounter moderate intra- and/or extra-cellular environment change, they newly acquire ability to cope with and/or overcome it through irreversible creation of chromatin structure plasticity based on successive chromatin conformational change with epigenetic modifications via a lot of generations.
+Putative environment change recognition receptor/site (ECRR/ECRS) should recognize the environment change.
+Putative chromatin conformation change complex (4C) machinery should create irreversibly and separately varied chromatin structure plasticity of proximal 5'-upstream regions of various transcription factor and/or chromatin change code (4C) theory for a bio-system to gain unprogramed and new cell function(s) through irreversible creation of chromatin structure plasticity by the 4C machinery via a lot of generations, in order to adapt to the environment change recognized by ECRR/ECRS.
+The 4C theory should be suitable as an explanation for the manner of development and differentiation of higher eukaryotes.